 Also, let's not forget that the knowing is half the battle catchphrase comes from a series of PSAs that featured G.I.
 Joe characters, which was produced by a Harvard child psychologist and endorsed by the National Child Safety Council.

 The G.I.
-Joe folks only even made them as a cynical attempt to garner goodwill because they didn't want people to get mad that their show was just a toy commercial targeted at kids that screamed war is cool.
+Joe folks only even made them as a cynical attempt to garner goodwill because they didn't want people to get mad that their show was just a toy commercial targeted at kids that screamed, war is cool.

-I would think that especially considering how this episode is all about how elite psychologists are trying to mind control us into changing our behavior Alex should be pointing out how these PSAs are a perfect example of exactly that These folks wanted to alter the behavior of children by having advice come from characters that they loved, which was taking them off their natural trajectory.
+I would think that, especially considering how this episode is all about how elite psychologists are trying to mind control us into changing our behavior, Alex should be pointing out how these PSAs are a perfect example of exactly that.

 In a natural, uninfluenced state, a child wouldn't know to not give strangers their address, but, oh, the National Child Safety Council wants to come along and push their agenda.

-Also, dude, I want to, slightly unrelated, but in preparation for this episode, because I was getting bored at these assholes, I ended up watching a bunch of those G.I.
-Joe PSAs, and I gotta say, the Joes had some fine advice, but they were getting seriously involved in stuff that doesn't concern them.
+But once 6G comes along, also, dude, I want to slightly unrelated, but in preparation for this episode, because I was getting bored with these assholes, I ended up watching a bunch of those G.I.
+Joe PSAs.

 They need to mind their own fucking business.